 Note that the hash around 1 KHz is gone.
 We can see from the RMS figures that the noise floor has improved about 0.5 dB using the lab supply.

 The convenience of USB power is hard to beat, but it can come with a cost in some cases.
 If you are making crucial measurements near the noise floor of the device, then spend some time to acquaint yourself with the USB supply sensitivity of your setup.
-In most cases, it won't matter at all.
-But in some cases, you could see some noise introduced into your measurements if your USB power is poor.
+In most cases, it won't matter at all even if you are using a no-name power brick to power your hub.
+But in some cases, you could see some noise introduced into your measurements if your USB power is exceptionally poor.

-The solution is pretty simple if you cannot find a clean USB port on your machine: Just use a USB powered hub, and instead of using the 5V/1A DCDC converter that comes with the hub, provide the power to the hub from a linear (or lab) supply.
+The solution is pretty simple if you cannot find a clean USB port on your machine: Just use a USB powered hub when you need to squeeze the last few tenths of a dB from your measurements.